-As of December 31, 2018, we owned at least 28 U.S. patents, at least 21 pending U.S. provisional or non-provisional patent applications, at least 235 foreign patents and at least 111 pending foreign applications, with claims directed toward various aspects of our product candidates and research programs, not counting patents and patent applications that have been licensed to a third party.
+As of December 31, 2017, we owned at least 33 U.S. patents, at least 15 pending U.S. provisional or non-provisional patent applications, at least 324 foreign patents, and at least 118 pending foreign applications, and a had a non-exclusive license to one U.S. patent, with claims directed toward various aspects of our product candidates and research programs.
 Specifically, the claims of these patents and patent applications include compositions of matter, methods of use, drug product formulations, and methods of manufacture.
-Such patents and patent applications, if issued, are expected to expire on various dates from 2027 to 2039, without taking into account any possible patent term adjustments or extensions.
-Within the foregoing patent portfolio, as of December 31, 2018, we owned at least 5 U.S. patents, at least 8 pending U.S. provisional or non-provisional patent applications, at least 37 foreign patents and at least 25 pending foreign applications that are directed toward ARP-1536 and formulations or uses thereof.
-As of December 31, 2018, within the foregoing patent portfolio, we owned at least 23 U.S. patents, at least 13 pending U.S. provisional or non-provisional patent applications, at least 199 foreign patents and at least 86 pending foreign applications that are directed toward AKB-9778 and formulations, medicinal chemistry variants or uses thereof.
+Such patents and patent applications, if issued, are expected to expire on various dates from 2027 to 2037, without taking into account any possible patent term adjustments or extensions.
+Within the foregoing patent portfolio, as of December 31, 2017, we owned at least 3 U.S. patents, at least 5 pending U.S. provisional or non-provisional patent applications, at least 36 foreign patents, and at least 21 pending foreign applications that are directed toward ARP-1536, and formulations or uses thereof.
+As of December 31, 2017, within the foregoing patent portfolio, we owned at least 21 U.S. patents, at least 9 pending U.S. provisional or non-provisional patent applications, at least 171 foreign patents, and at least 75 pending foreign applications that are directed toward AKB-9778, and formulations, medicinal chemistry variants, or uses thereof.
+As of December 31, 2017, within the foregoing patent portfolio, we owned at least 9 U.S. patents, at least 1 pending U.S. provisional or non-provisional patent application, at least 117 foreign patents, and at least 22 pending foreign applications, and had 1 non-exclusively in-licensed U.S. patent that are directed toward AKB-4924, and formulations, manufacturing processes, medicinal chemistry variants, or uses thereof.
 Such patents claiming compositions of matter directed toward AKB-9778 are set to expire in 2027, without taking into account any possible patent term adjustments or extensions.
+Such patents claiming compositions of matter directed toward